ErayBD/nightynight-stories/README.md

 - Create a project in the Google Cloud Console
 - Enable the Speech-to-Text API and create a service account.
 - Copy the generated JSON key file to the app/src/main/res/raw/ directory.
-- Update this line in "GoogleCloudActivity.java":
+- Update this line in "StoryBook.java":
   - ``` InputStream credentialsStream = getResources().openRawResource(R.raw.YOUR_JSON_FILENAME); ```

 <br>